goalque/automate-eGPU/README.md

 				* [-m] parameter, switches back to manual mode
 				* [-skipdriver] parameter, executes only kext mods
 -----------------------------------------------------------
+Thanks to Netstor for testing NA211TB, especially with the Late 2013 Mac Pro.

 Thanks to Tech|Inferno forum and Nando’s up-to-date eGPU Implementation Hub, where you can choose the right hardware for you needs:

 http://forum.techinferno.com/diy-e-gpu-projects/6578-implementations-hub-tb-ec-mpcie.html#Thunderbolt